deepakkamboj/playwright-accessibility-mcp-server/README.md

 <details><summary><b>Install in VS Code</b></summary>

-You can also install the Playwright MCP server using the VS Code CLI:
+You can also install the Playwright Accessibility MCP server using the VS Code CLI:

 ```bash
 # For VS Code
 code --add-mcp '{"name":"playwright-accessibility","command":"npx","args":["playwright-accessibility-mcp-server@latest"]}'
 ```

-After installation, the Playwright MCP server will be available for use with your GitHub Copilot agent in VS Code.
+After installation, the Playwright Accessibility MCP server will be available for use with your GitHub Copilot agent in VS Code.
 </details>

 <details>